kumahq/kuma-website/app/_src/guides/migration-to-the-new-policies.md

     These 3 facts perfectly explain the list of changes we're observing.

 3. Remove the `kuma.io/effect: shadow` label.
-   Although the old Timeout and the new MeshTimeout currently coexist, the new policy completely overrides the old one.
+   Even though the old Timeout and the new MeshTimeout are both in use, the new policy takes precedence, making the old one ineffective.

 4. Observe the demo app behaves as expected.
-If everything goes well, we can safely remove Timeout and conclude the transition.
+If everything goes well, we can safely remove Timeout and conclude the migration.

 ### CircuitBreaker -> MeshCircuitBreaker